-Attend a meeting
+Attend a council or committee meeting

-Leader meetings and portfolio meetings are not open to the public but we do publish the agendas and public decisions relating to these meetings in the same way as for all the other meetings.
+Leader meetings and portfolio meetings are not open to the public, but we do publish the agendas and public decisions relating to these meetings in the same way as for all the other meetings.

-Director of Governance
+Assistant Director Governance